Let’s talk about something more off-the beaten track, shall we?

 The waterfall and the cave I described above are just around the corner.
 Different corners :), but around the corner, nevertheless!

-Oh, and what is cool about that place is that they have a thermal slide at their pools!
+Oh, and what is cool about that place is they have a thermal slide at their pools!
 There are many places all around Iceland that offer their guests thermal baths (no wonder!).

 But Husafell was the first place where I could slide down the slope in a hot thermal water.
 How cool is that?